stephenaigner/Olympics-Results-Analysis/README.md

 * This project was an analysis of 120 years of Olympic games results (1896 - 2016)
 * The data was sourced from a public site: [Data Source](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results)
 * I created a database and tables with PostgreSQL, imported the CSV files, and then performed various queries for analyisis (See Below)
-* I developed a Tableau dashboard [Linked Here](https://public.tableau.com/views/OlympicGames120Years/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link) to visualize medals won per country, athlete, age group and average height, weight, and age
+* I developed a Tableau dashboard [Linked Here](https://public.tableau.com/views/OlympicGames120Years/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link) to visualize medals won per country, athlete, and age group.
+The box plots display the distribution of each sport's average height, weight, and age.
+I created filters for year, sport, country, season, and sex.

 ### Tableau Dashboard:
 <img width="1426" alt="Screen Shot 2023-11-15 at 1 19 27 PM" src="https://github.com/stephenaigner/Olympics-Results-Analysis/assets/90224544/9db240c4-f48e-41d8-876c-ab2869a169bb">